bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Yash: 01:01:35

 Yeah, I'm super excited about this.
-And I'm Christoph like not just in the Bitcoin Core app, but in the design guide that we have, I think if like Josie saying that people can can run with it even right now and if in the Bitcoin Design Guide we have some sort of guidance around that and we might say people who want to implement this, we could save people some effort on the design aspect of it.
+And Christoph, like not just in the Bitcoin Core app, but in the design guide that we have.
+I think if Josie saying that people can run with it even right now and if in the Bitcoin Design Guide we have some sort of guidance around that and we might say people who want to implement this, we could save people some effort on the design aspect of it.
 Yeah, so I'm super excited for it.
 Want to work on it.
 Yeah.